Resources and Reporting

-USU’s Sexual Assault and Anti-Violence Information office provides confidential advocacy for victims of interpersonal violence.
-Advocates provide emotional support and information about options and resources.
-They can help you report to police or go with you to get a sexual assault exam.
-Walk-ins are welcome.
-SAAVI offers referrals to advocacy services and sexual assault forensic exams wherever you are.
+USU’s Sexual Assault and Anti-Violence Information office provides confidential advocacy and counseling for survivors of interpersonal violence.
+Advocates help you navigate your options, seek medical attention, get a sexual assault forensic exam, and receive counseling.
+SAAVI offers referrals to services wherever you are located.

 435-797-7273 (24/7 crisis hotline)

-USU Counseling and Psychological Services provides same-day crisis appointments to USU students, as well mental health services such as individual and group therapy.
+USU Counseling and Psychological Services provides same-day crisis appointments and mental health services such as individual and group therapy.
 Workshops are open to all students, regardless of credit load.
 Information you share with CAPS is confidential and kept separate from your academic record.
 CAPS works with regional campuses to ensure students have access to mental health services.

 435-797-1012 (M-F, 8-5)

-Contact Title IX if you have experienced, witnessed, or have concerns about sexual misconduct.
-Learn about reporting options or get help with academic accommodations or changes in housing/work schedules.
-Information is only shared with the employees that are necessary to help you.
-Contacting Title IX does not automatically start an investigation.
-The Title IX office works with students anwhere in the USU statewide system.
+Contact the Title IX Coordinator if you have experienced, witnessed, or have concerns about sexual misconduct or gender discrimination.
+Your information is only shared with the employees that are necessary to help you or investigate a complaint.
+The Title IX office works with students and employees anywhere in USU's statewide system.

 435-797-1266 (M-F, 8-5)